CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-24-python4_fileIO.md

 file_handle = open("file_to_fill.txt", "w") # Open file for writing
 file_handle.write("I'm writing a sentence to this file!") file_handle.close()
+{% endhighlight %}

-# Open a file for appending, and append text to it
+Open a file for appending, and append text to it
+{% highlight python %}
 file_handle = open("file_to_fill.txt", "a")
 file_handle.write("I'm writing another line to this existing file!") file_handle.close()